yoeo/guesslang/docs/typehints.rst

 * The source code is easier to read and understand.
 * The project is statically type checked now.
-  The type checking is now part of the continious integration.
+  The type checking is now part of the continuous integration.
-* The code is more consistant now.
+* The code is more consistent now.
 It is easier to see where an argument with a wrong type is sent to a function: there where a mix-up between ``list`` and ``type`` that have been fixed thanks to the type checking.
-* The documentation is easier to write, no need to add type information in the doctring.
+* The documentation is easier to write, no need to add type information in the doc-string.
-* The generated documentation is more detailled.
+* The generated documentation is more detailed.

 On the over hand:

 * The new type checking didn't uncover new bugs (just little improvements).
   It only shows that tests are more suitable than type checking to find bugs.
-* Few tweeks where required to fix all the type checking issues.
+* Few tweaks where required to fix all the type checking issues.
   In most cases setting the variable type, casting (``cast``) and using the ``Any`` type where enough to solve the most complex issues.